Violet King Henry

-Violet Pauline King Henry (October 18, 1929 – March 30, 1982) was the first black woman lawyer in Canada, the first black person to graduate law in Alberta and the first black person to be admitted to the Alberta Bar.
+Violet Pauline King Henry (October 18, 1929 – March 30, 1982) was a Canadian lawyer and activist.
+King was the first Black woman lawyer in Canada, the first Black person to graduate law in Alberta, and the first Black person to be admitted to the Alberta Bar.
 She was also the first woman named to a senior management position with the American national YMCA.